kahinimehta/HanabiTask/implementation_details.md

     "right": (offset, 0),
 }[pos]
 ```
-Shapes are displaced from center to match their semantic position (on top of already being offset when stimuli are created)
+Shapes are displaced from center to match their semantic position

 #### Data Collection